buschtoens/ember-link/README.md

 your app boots with a fully-fledged router, so `ember-link` just works normally.

-In [integration / render tests (`setupRenderingTest(hooks)`)][tests-render] the router is not initialized, so `ember-link` can't work operate normally.
+In [integration / render tests (`setupRenderingTest(hooks)`)][tests-render] the router is not initialized, so `ember-link` can't operate normally.
 To still support using `{{link}}` & friends in render tests, you can use the [`setupLink(hooks)` test helper][setup-link].